CortexIntelligentAutomation/docs/content/en/docs/2023.5/Reference/Blocks/tasks/wait-for-task/wait-for-all-tasks-block-2.md

 }
 ```

-To get the results of the tasks that did not throw an exception, you would need to use another [Wait For All Tasks][] block to wait on only the tasks that didn't throw an exception.
+To get the [Results][Results Property] of the [Tasks][Tasks Property] that did not throw an exception, you would need to use another [Wait For All Tasks][] block to wait on only the tasks that didn't throw an exception.
 Below is example showing the simplist method of doing so:

 {{< figure src="/images/WaitForAllTasksExample.png" title="Example Flow For Getting Only Successful Results" >}}